osam-cologne/archlinux-proaudio/nvchecker/README.md

 in this repo and then posts a message to a Matrix Chat room, if `nvcmp` reports any new versions.

+A CI cron job also uses a GitHub app token to automatically open pull requests for new versions.

 ## Howto

 Install `jq` using your package manager of choice, e.g.: